 SUNY Polytechnic does not accept liability for residents' personal property.
 The institution shall not be liable to residents or guests for damage to personal property caused by water, theft, rain, fire, steam, sewer, pipes, plumbing, refrigerators, laundry machines or dryers.
-Students at both Utica and Albany sites are advised to seek insurance for personal belongings.
+Residential students are advised to seek insurance for personal belongings.
 Liability for risk, injury and/or damage to personal property are expressly assumed by the student.